jeffreyyau93/restaurant-brand-website/README.md

 # Restaurant Brand Website

-A restaurant brand website that adopted SPA layout.
+This is a restaurant brand website that I will use to test SPA design.

+At the time of writing this website use dev version of Bootstrap and jQuery instead of compressed production versions.

+## Copyright © 2019 JeffreyYau93